-As per current legislation in Russian Federation medical clinics are not required to insure their activities.
+The insurance industry in the Russian Federation is in a developing state and many forms of insurance protection common in other parts of the world are not yet generally available.
+Moreover, medical clinics are not required to insure their performance in Russian Federation.
 There is a draft Law regarding obligatory insurance of medical clinics as from 2013.
 The Law has not yet been enacted.

-At present the Group does not insure its operational activities but has obtained insurance cover for some property, plant and equipment.
-Until the Group obtains adequate insurance coverage there is a risk of material adverse effect on operations and statement of financial position.
+The Group does not have full coverage for its plant facilities, business interruption, or third party liability in respect of property or environmental damage arising from accidents on Group property or relating to Group operations.
+Until the Group obtains adequate insurance coverage, there is a risk that the loss or destruction of certain assets could have a material adverse effect on the Group's operations and financial position.